apache/flink-kubernetes-operator/docs/content/docs/concepts/controller-flow.md

 Last step is the reconciliation phase which will execute any required cluster actions to bring the resource to the last desired (valid) spec.
 In some cases the desired spec is reached in a single reconcile loop, in others we might need multiple passes as we will see.

 It’s very important to understand that the Observer phase records a point-in-time view of the cluster and resources into the status.
-In most cases this can change at any future time (a running job can fail at any time), in same rare cases it is stable (a terminally failed or completed job will stay that way).
+In most cases this can change at any future time (a running job can fail at any time), in some rare cases it is stable (a terminally failed or completed job will stay that way).
 Therefore the reconciler logic must always take into account the possibility that the cluster status has already drifted from what is in the status (most of the complications arise from this need).

 {{< img src="/img/concepts/reconciler_classes.svg" alt="Reconciler Class Hierarchy" >}}